ProjectOffsetVentilator/OffsetVentilator/MotorResearch/concepts_ventilator-concept-6_controller_Motor Specs.md

+Found this in the OpenLung Project.
+This is their work.

 Ok, so I am not very knowledgeable when it comes to small electric motors, Though I think based on the points below that using a servo motor is most suitable for this project.

 # Types of Motors